n-uwayo/Responsive-Resume-Site/README.md

 # Responsive-Resume-Site
 Responsive design

-This is aproject for my Resume.
-It is responsive so that it can be displayed for every screen.
-Through this project you may know more about me; my address, Education, skills,experience,...
+This is a project for my Resume.
+It is responsive so that it can be displayed on every screen.
+Through this project, you may know more about me: my address, Education, skills, and experience,...

-#Build with
+# Build with

 HTML
 CSS
 JAVASCRIPT

-#Features
+# Features

-You can leave me a message by clicking on contact me and fill the form
+You can leave me a message by clicking on Contact Me and filling out the form.

-#Tools
+# Tools

 VS Code
-#Author
-\
+# Author

 Noella UWAYO

 # website link